Critter Science

 1.)
 It is surmised that approximately 100+ species rely on prairie dogs for their survival.
 Prairie dogs are prey for a variety of critters.
 Creatures like hawks, coyotes, badgers, bobcats, weasels, foxes, eagles, and others all prey on these cute critters.

 2.)
 The black-footed ferret is also another hunter of prairie dogs.
 They are even touted as prairie dog hunters.
 The black-footed ferret woos it’s victim with what is called a war dance.
-Then, when the prairie dog is entranced, the ferret attacks by biting the neck, at the base of the skull, severing the spine.
+Then, when the prairie dog is entranced, the ferret attacks by biting the back of the neck, at the base of the skull, severing the spine.
 Walla, dinner.

 3.)
 These little doggies live in coteries.
 Coteries are close bonded family groups that live within the same burrow.